 - PUBLIC SERVICE (optional): This four-unit public service option may be used to fulfill one four-unit course in disciplinary breadth for any major and fulfills the upper-division writing requirement.
 (See “Partners at Learning” and “Education Studies Program” and General Education fact sheet listings.)

-The Marshall College executive committee publishes an annual fact sheet with specific course choices which may be used to meet these requirements.
+The Marshall College executive committee publishes an annual fact sheet with specific course choices that may be used to meet these requirements.
 Contact the college academic advising office for additional information or refer to the college website.

 Transfer students have a variety of academic options available to complete lower-division general education prior to transfer.
 Specific details regarding appropriate general-education agreement are in the section on “Undergraduate Admissions” and through the community college.
 Students may also contact UC San Diego Transfer Student Services prior to transfer.
 Also, the college website contains pertinent information at http://marshall.ucsd.edu.